shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 ## Diagrams

+### Considerations for Diagrams

-Consider using diagrams when you need to:
+Consider creating diagrams to :

 * Show architecture
 * Show complex relationships
 * Define a complex workflow

-* For flowcharts, sequence diagram, state machine diagram, class diagram, etc use [Mermaid](https://mermaid.live/) to create one and add the diagram code in codeblock.
+### Diagram creation tools

+* [Mermaid](https://mermaid.live/) - Use Mermaid for generating Flowcharts, Sequence Diagrams, State Machine Diagrams, Class Diagrams, etc. Embed the diagram code within a codeblock named `mermaid`.

+* [Meteor Diagram Kit](https://www.figma.com/community/file/1339141765099471739) - Apart from UML diagrams, utilize *Meteor Diagram Kit* to create other diagrams.
+This follows Shopware design and quality standards.

 ## Screenshots

+### Considerations for Diagrams

-Consider using screenshots when you want to:
+Consider creating screenshots to :

 * Provide an example of a visualization
 * Show panels populated with query and settings